Louvre Colonnade: History of the design

 After several meetings, the Petit Conseil drew up two schemes, and, according to the Registre, "one was adorned with an order of columns forming a peristyle or gallery above the first floor [i.e., the ground floor], and the other was simpler and more unified, without an order of columns".
 The architects of the designs were not identified.
 On 14 May, at the royal Château de Saint-Germain-en-Laye, two paintings of the proposals were shown to Louis XIV, who chose the design with the colonnade.
 In July 1667 Colbert finally informed Bernini that his plans had been abandoned.
 The new façade was begun that summer and was mostly complete in 1674, when the stones of the central pediment were hoisted into place.

 The authorship of the Colonnade's design has remained controversial ever since.
 Le Vau may have been responsible for the use of the colonnade, possibly based on the 1664 design of his brother François, which employed paired, free-standing columns.
 A change in the order from Composite to Corinthian may have been due to the influence of Roland Fréart de Chambray, who was called to Paris to become a member of the Petit Conseil in 1668.
 At some point that same year the decision was made to double the width of the south wing.
-This resulted in the widening and redesign of both the south and north pavilions of the east facade.
+This resulted in the widening and redesign of both the south and north pavilions of the east façade.
 Perrault probably became the main designer in 1668 and was responsible for the final design.

 The severely designed colonnade overlooking the Place du Louvre — for which buildings including the Hôtel du Petit-Bourbon were demolished to provide the necessary urban space — became widely celebrated.

-The pediment sculpture of 'Minerva surrounded by the Muses of Victory crowning the bust of Napoleon' is by François-Frédéric Lemot (1808-1810).
+The pediment sculpture of 'Minerva surrounded by the Muses of Victory crowning the bust of Napoleon' is by François-Frédéric Lemot (1808–1810).
 Napoleon was later replaced by Louis XIV, although the face was kept.